Dairyland Power's Peregrine Falcon Restoration Programfalcon chicks

 2024 Nesting Season Summary

-Unfortunately, last week it was discovered that one of falcon chicks had died.
+Unfortunately, one of falcon chicks later died.
 The falcon was retrieved from the nesting box and delivered to the Raptor Resource Project for testing to determine the cause of death.
-We will provide an update when more information is available.
 The other two falcon chicks are healthy and have fledged the nest.

-In mid-July, the chicks fledged (flew away from) the nesting box bringing the total number of falcons who have fledged from Dairyland's Peregrine Falcon Restoration Program to 161.
-Falcons remain in the area until October, but are not always near the nest box.
+More than 160 falcons have fledged (left) from Dairyland's Peregrine Falcon Restoration Program since 1998.
+Falcons remain near Alma until October, but are not always near the nest box.
 They migrate to South America each fall with juvenile falcons staying there for the first two years of their lives before returning to North America to mate.